usnistgov/spectrumdb/README.rst

 Populating the DB
 ------------------

-First, configure the system using the GUI.
+First, configure the system using either the GUI or the command line interface below.
 Provide the google timezone API key for this.

 There are two methods to populate the DB and browse the data.